Yandex Cloud

 You can replace --cluster-id with --cluster-name.
 You can get the cluster ID and name with the list of clusters in the folder.

-To delete a resource group, run the command:
+To delete a resource group, run this command:

 DROP RESOURCE GROUP <resource_group_name>;